i2y/pydantic-rpc/README.md

 - **For Connect-RPC:**
   - 🌐 **Connecpy Support:** Partially supports Connect-RPC via `Connecpy`.
 - 🛠️ **Pre-generated Protobuf Files and Code:** Pre-generate proto files and corresponding code via the CLI.
 By setting the environment variable (PYDANTIC_RPC_SKIP_GENERATION), you can skip runtime generation.
+- 🤖 **MCP (Model Context Protocol) Support:** Expose your services as tools for AI assistants using the official MCP SDK, supporting both stdio and HTTP/SSE transports.

 ## 📦 Installation